You are the leader you have been looking for - The Panther Online

 Remember that power is not inherently bad.
 Anyone that tells you otherwise is intentionally or unintentionally conditioning you to think that you should not take power for yourself, which will result in the perpetuation of the same power dynamics that have existed for centuries as the ones comfortable with power continue to wield it.

-It’s okay to throw in your own name for consideration in leadership opportunities.
-It’s okay to rock the boat and contradict everyone else’s opinion.
-It’s okay to stand in the spotlight sometimes.
+It’s OK to throw in your own name for consideration in leadership opportunities.
+It’s OK to rock the boat and contradict everyone else’s opinion.
+It’s OK to stand in the spotlight sometimes.
 When you find yourself waiting for someone to be the change, it is time to step up as the leader you have been looking for.

 The future is always going to freak you out, but you’re going to be fine.
 Just enjoy the ride.